Emergency Medical Services (EMS)

 Just as physicians have the caduceus, and pharmacists have the mortar and pestle, Emergency Medical Technicians have the Star of Life, a symbol whose use is encouraged by both the American Medical Association and the Advisory Council within the Department of Health and Human Services.
 On road maps and highway signs the Star of Life indicates the location or access to qualified emergency care services.
 The symbol’s six barred cross represents the six-system function of the EMS, which includes Detection, Reporting, Response, On Scene Care, Care in Transit and Transfer to Definitive Care.
 The staff in the center of the symbol represents medicine and healing.

-Ambulance 2417 is a 2009 Chevrolet / Osage Ambulance.
+Ambulance 2417 is a 2023 Ford AEV Ambulance, with a F550 chassis.
 Responds from Station # 1 on Highway 109.
 This ambulance runs as an advance life support unit.
 2417 runs more calls each year than any other unit in the district.
 2417 covers about half of the highways in our district, our largest nursing home, and a large boy scout reservation.
 It carries a full complement of airway control, cardiac monitoring, and trauma equipment.

 The Eureka Fire Protection Districts conducts monthly continuing medical education classes in house.
 Classes are taught by our own personnel, guest instructors, and members of our medical control facility, St. Clare Hospital in Fenton, MO.
 If you are interested in attending a class, please contact our Medical Officer at 636-938-5505.